A charge monomial basis of the Garsia-Procesi ring: Properties of catabolizability type

 Thus we can fill the empty column with the entries $(x_0 +d,y_0),(x_1 + d,y_1), (x_j+d ,y_j)$ and preserve the column increasing condition for all the columns.

 Now that we have put all the entries back into the filling, we rearrange the entries within rows $r'$ and above so that the entries within the rows are increasing and we have a partition shape with no gaps.
 Let the resulting diagram be $\tilde{T}$.
+We can use the same argument used in the proof of Lemma \ref{lemma:row column increase}(ii) to show that the $\tilde{T}$ is increasing within the rows and columns, since the filling we had before rearranging within the rows was column strict.
+Using this, we know that $\tilde{T}$ still satisfies conditions \ref{cond: i}-- \ref{cond: iii}.
+In this case, the new tuple we consider is $(\tilde{z},\nu+\epsilon_{r}, \tilde{T})$.

+We proceed by reading the next letter in $\tilde{z}$.
+We continue this process until the first coordinate of our tuple is the empty word. \end{alg}

+Algorithm \ref{alg:chains} satisfies the following properties.
+When we are reading an entry $(k,i)$, we say that smaller than $(k,i)$ in the lexicographic order has \textit{already been read}. \begin{lemma} Assume we apply Algorithm \ref{alg:chains} with intial input $(\cc(w), \emptyset, S)$.
+Each intermediate tuple $(z, \nu, T)$ must satisfy the following conditions: \begin{enumerate}[label=(\alph*)] \item As partitions, we have $\shape(T)\unrhd \shape(S)$, where $S$ is the filling in the original input. \item A tuple $(k,i)$ that appears in $T$ has already been read if and only if it is contained in the subdiagram of $T$ of shape $\nu$. \item A tuple $(k,i)$ that appears in $T$ has not been read if and only if the letter corresponding to $\cc(w)_{n-i+1}$ has not been deleted from the input word. \end{enumerate} \end{lemma} \begin{proof} Note that by assumption, we have that $T$ satisfies the conditions \ref{cond: i}--\ref{cond: iii}.
+We proceed by induction.
+Note that the statement is true for the initial filling $S$ before we read $(1,1)$.
+We proceed by cases.

+Assume we read $(k,i)$ but cannot add a box to $\nu$.
+By \ref{cond: iii}, we know that there exists a tuple $(m,i)\in T$ .
+By induction, we know that $(m,i)$ cannot have been read yet by (c), since it corresponds to an entry that has not been deleted from the input word.
+Thus $m\geq k$.
+Furthermore, if $m=k$, we would have that the box below $(k,i)$ in $T$ must be contained in the subdiagram of shape $\nu$ by (b) and \ref{cond: ii}, since it must have already been read.
+However, this would imply that we would be able to add a box to the diagram $\nu$, which is a contradiction.
+Thus $k<m$.
+Since this does not affect any of the conditions, we have that (a)--(c) are true for this tuple.

+Now we consider the case where reading $(k,i)$ results in adding a box to row $r$ of $\nu$ but does not change the filling $T$.
+This does not affect condition (a).
+In this case, we know $(k,i)$ appears in row $r$ of $T$.
+Since we assume that $T$ satisfied conditions (a)--(c) before we read $T$, we know that $(k,i)$ is the smallest entry in row $r$ of $T$ that is not contained in the subdiagram of shape $\nu$.
+This implies that the box in $T$ containing $(k,i)$ is exactly the new box in $\nu + \epsilon_r$, thus (b) and (c) hold as well.